Maged152/image-processing/shakhbat_cv/doc/Functions/Features Detection/MatchTemplate/README.md

 ## Description
-Template matching is a technique for finding areas of an image that match a given template image (a smaller image patch) using the specified method and stores the comparison results in result
+Template matching is a technique for finding areas of an image that match a given template image (a smaller image patch) using the specified method and stores the comparison results in result.

+You can check the implementation [here](../../../../source/MatchTemplate.cpp)
 ## C++ API
 ```c++
 namespace qlm